NetCoreTemplates/vue-vite/ui/src/pages/posts/deploy.md

 ## UI Deployment

-The Vue 3 `ui` application is built and deployed to GitHub Pages during the `release.yml` workflow process by committing the result of `vite build` to `gh-pages` branch in the repository.
+The Vue 3 `ui` application is built and deployed to GitHub Pages during the `release.yml` workflow process by committing the result of `npm run build` to `gh-pages` branch in the repository.

 Variable replacement of `$DEPLOY_API` and `$DEPLOY_CDN` is performed on the following files as a way to coordinate configuration between the `ui` and `api` project.

-- `ui/vite.config.ts` - Config for `JsonServiceClient`
+- `ui/vite.config.ts` - Set backend .NET API URL for UI App to use
-- `ui/public/CNAME` - Config for GitHub Pages
-- `api/MyApp/Configure.AppHost.cs` - Config for CORS support
-- `ui/post.build.js` - Post build script run from npm scripts after publish
+- `ui/post.build.js` - If exists, run from GitHub Action after `npm run build`

 ### post.build.js